Version2beta/openresty-redis-playground/README.md

 `launchctl start homebrew.mxcl.redis` - Make sure Redis is running, just in case it's stopped.

 From the top directory of the repository, start OpenResty and the test runner: `shoreman`.

+## Credit

+My starting point and help along the way came from my [Peer60 Inc.](http://peer60.com) coworker [Jason Staten](https://github.com/statianzo/).
+Thanks also to participants on the #lua IRC channel who provided feedback and advice.